2015 Tanzanian general election

 The government had warned politicians to refrain from engaging in witchcraft, and a deputy minister told parliament that reports linking politicians with the killings of people with albinism could be true as it increases during the election period.
 A ban on witch doctors was imposed in January 2015, as some of them condone the killings due to superstitious beliefs that the victims' bodies "possess powers that bring luck and prosperity".

 On 29 October, CCM's Magufuli was declared the winner of the presidential election ahead of Chadema's Lowassa, who has yet to concede amid a dispute.
-In the National Assembly election, the CCM maintained its supermajority in parliament, but key figures in the previous cabinet suffered defeats in their constituencies.
-Chadema securing its largest-yet number of seats.
+In the National Assembly election, the CCM maintained its supermajority in parliament, but key figures in the previous cabinet suffered defeats in their constituencies, while the opposition Chadema party secured its largest-yet number of seats.

 Background

 Tanzania is a unitary, democratic, secular and de jure socialist state.
 Unlike most of its neighbours, Tanzania–mainland has enjoyed relative political stability since attaining independence in 1961.
 This is part of the legacy of its first president, Julius Nyerere, who led the one-party state for 24 years until his resignation in 1985.
 Since then, a two-term presidential limit has been in place.
 As per the directive of the Bretton Woods Institutions, political and economic reforms were implemented in the 1990s.

 All eligible voters were registered using the Biometric Voters' Register (BVR) kits.
 In June 2015, the National Bureau of Statistics (NBS) estimated that there were 24,252,927 eligible voters based on the adjusted national population census.
 By 2 August, NEC succeeded in registering 24,001,134 voters, although the final number was 23,254,485.
 The Tanzanian diaspora were not allowed to vote in this election.

 At the Woodrow Wilson International Center for Scholars in Washington, D. C., President Kikwete said that he is looking forward to his retirement and described the presidency as being both "stressful and thankless."
 When asked as to why some African leaders cling to power, Kikwete replied that every country is different and suggested the interviewer "invite these leaders and talk to them".
 In May 2015, Kikwete denied reports that his government planned to extend his term beyond his constitutional mandate and assured the nation that he was "leaving in October".

 A new constitution was expected to have been adopted before the general election via a referendum that had been postponed.
 The final draft of the proposed constitution includes the establishment of an independent electoral commission and will allow dissatisfied candidates to challenge the results in the High Court within seven days of the pronouncement.
 Chief Justice Mohamed Chande Othman has said the judiciary was prepared to handle all cases pertaining to the results of the forthcoming election.